Robert-W/React-Tips/README.md

 2. [Immutable shouldComponentUpdate](http://codepen.io/Robert-W/pen/pgoPbO)

 #### Contributing
-Please branch off of master and submit a pull request if you would like to add something to this.
-Every item added should be added in the Body component in it's own Section component.
+Please branch off of master and submit a pull request if you would like to contribute.
+Add a concept in the Body component inside it's own Section component.
 Include snippets wherever possible to go with the explanation and even try to write your component in a way to demonstrate the concept your using if possible.

 #### NOTE
-At BlueRaster we are primarily an Esri shop, so this application is using Esri's JavaScript API, which leverages Dojo's AMD module loader.
-This is why this is getting transpiled to AMD and I'm not using something like Webpack.
+At BlueRaster we are primarily an Esri shop, so this application uses Esri's JavaScript API which uses Dojo's AMD module loader.
+This is why the source code is getting transpiled to AMD and I'm not using something like Webpack.